 The NVR cannot record and the RAID status of a volume shows “File system error.”

 2. There are more than one faulty HDDs in the RAID volume.
-The fault tolerance of the RAID is gone, and the RAID has lost all its data.
+The RAID has lost the fault tolerance ability, and all its data has been lost.
 When this happens the recording will be stopped, and there will be no way to recover the video data.
 For example:

 - A RAID 5 or RAID 1 volume will become “file system error” when two disks failed.

 - A RAID 0 volume will become “file system error” immediately even only one disk failed.